 - Mesothelioma doctors are surgical and medical oncologists specializing in mesothelioma research and treatment

 - Doctors with the knowledge required to treat mesothelioma are located at a handful of world-class cancer centers across the country

-- Mesothelioma doctors are the only physicians who can make an accurate mesothelioma diagnosis
+- Mesothelioma doctors have the expertise to make an accurate mesothelioma diagnosis

 - Mesothelioma treatment programs are led by multidisciplinary teams of specialists from across a variety of oncological fields